DsTyM/PharmaciesOnDutyAttica/README.md

 - Unit Tests (with JUnit and Mockito)
 - API Documentation (probably with Swagger)
 - Front End in Angular
+- Docker Support

 will soon be added to the project.

-This project is just for learning purposes only.
+This project is just for learning purposes.